kekyo/FlashCap/README.md

 * i686, x86_64
 * aarch64, armv7l
 * mipsel
+* loongarch64

-The supported platforms listed here are simply those that I have been able to verify work, I have real hardware and have successfully captured the camera using FlashCap.
+The supported platforms listed here are simply those that I and contributors have been able to verify work, successfully captured the camera using FlashCap.

-If you ask me if it works on other platforms, such as mips64, riscv64, or loongarch64, it will not work.
+If you ask me if it works on other platforms, such as mips64, riscv32/64, or sparc64, it will not work.
 The reasons are as follows:

 * I cannot confirm that it works: